s256945/sprout/README.md

 ## About

-**Sprout** makes productivity feel calm and playful.
-Instead of just watching a clock count down, each Pomodoro session you complete plants a sprout in your digital garden.
+**Sprout** is a nature-inspired Pomodoro timer designed to make focus feel calmer and more engaging.
+As the timer runs, a small sprout on screen grows through different stages — from seedling to flower — giving you a simple, visual sense of progress.

-- 🎯 **Pomodoro focus sessions** with short and long breaks
+- 🎯 Pomodoro focus sessions with options for short and long breaks

-- 🌱 **Sessions = sprouts** → every Pomodoro adds a new sprout to your garden
-- 🌿 **Streaks = growth** → your central sprout grows from a seedling into a leafy plant, and eventually flowers
+- 🌱 Visual growth → the sprout grows as you complete a session

-- 💧 **Breaks = watering** → playful animations during rest time show your sprouts being nourished
-- 🪴 **Garden view** → track your history visually as rows of sprouts filling out a field
+- 💧 Break animations → rain or sunlight nourish your sprout during breaks

 ---